A foundation for deductive mathematics: Well-orders

 \subsection{Existence of well-orders}

-We review a crucial classical consequence of the axiom of choice, and get some information about \(\WW\). \begin{proposition} Suppose \(A\) is a logical domain. \begin{enumerate}\item If \(A\) is known to be a set then it has a well-order. \item if \(A\) is known to not be a set then there is an injection \(\WW\to A\). \item There is no binary fuction on domains that detects which of these alternatives holds. \end{enumerate} \end{proposition}
+We review a crucial classical consequence of the axiom of choice, and get some information about \(\WW\). \begin{proposition} Suppose \(A\) is a logical domain. \begin{enumerate}\item \(A\) is a set if and only if it has a well-order. \item \(A\) is not a set if and only if there is an injection \(\WW\to A\). \item There is no 2-valued function on domains that detects which of these alternatives holds. \end{enumerate} \end{proposition} In view of (3), the first two items have to be interpreted as assertions: if we can assert that \(A\) is a set then we can assert that it has a well-order, etc.

-Proof: As above, \(\sP[A]\) denotes the binary functions on \(A\) whose supports are sets, and \((\sP[A]\ad(\#\neq A))\) the ones whose support is not all of \(A\).
-Comment on the logic: if \(A\) is a set then \(\sP[A]=\PP[A]\) is a logical domain and \(\#\neq A\) is a binary function on it.
+Proof: As above, \(\sP[A]\) denotes the 2-valued functions on \(A\) whose supports are sets, and \((\sP[A]\ad(\#\neq A))\) the ones whose support is not all of \(A\).
+Comment on the logic: if \(A\) is a set then \(\sP[A]=\PP[A]\) is a logical domain and \(\#\neq A\) is a 2-valued function on it.
 If \(A\) is \emph{not} a set then \(\PP[A]\) is not a logical domain.
-But \((\#\neq A)\) is still a binary function because it is always `yes'.
+But \((\#\neq A)\) is still a 2-valued function because it is always `yes'.

 Define a \textbf{choice function} for \(A\) to be \(ch\colon (\#\in\sP[A]\mid \#\neq A)\to A\), satisfying \(h[ch[h]]=\n\) (ie.~\(ch[h]\) is in the complement of \(h\)).
 The axiom of Choice implies that any \(A\) has a choice function, as follows: Define \(c\colon (\sP[A]\ad(\#\neq A))\times A \to \yn\) by \(c[h,a]:=\nt[h[a]]\).
 The projection of (the support of) \(c\) to \(\sP[A]\) is known to be onto, due to the ``not all of \(A\)'' condition.
 According to Choice, there is a section of this, and sections are exactly choice functions.